-The ideas that this website is promoting are the Pallet divider and Wood chip sock and how they are combined into the super-combo U-Bend shaped “Open book planting bed“.
+The ideas that this website is trying to promote are the Pallet divider and Wood chip sock and how they are combined into the super-combo U-Bend shaped “Open book planting bed“.
 All with the intention of helping the novice, the elderly and the time pressured plot owners to overcome early disenchantment by reducing failures.
 See current designs below.

-Note: Planting success and growth is heavily dependent on the way water moves thru your planting beds.
+Note: Planting success and growth is heavily dependent on how easily water moves thru the soil of your planting beds.
 Get this right at the very beginning and you will have more successes than failures.

 DEBUNKING RAISED BEDS (BOXED)

 – I am with the old boys on boxed in “Raised beds” 🙁 , I think they are a red herring, a cul-de-sac of disenchantment, only to be used as carrot / parsnip, deep soil boxes on stony plots.
 IMHO they lead to stagnation of the transpiration cycle, saturated roots and poor root development during the crucial early spring period.
 They are a waste of expensive wood that within 2 seasons has rotted away slowly stealing valuable nitrates from your soil.
 During a rainy period, they retain the water saturation (anaerobic conditions around roots) for longer and then in the summer they dry out quicker due to the x4 sides of porous wood acting as a water evaporator.
-They are costly and take longer to construct and are more static, fixed in that position until the wood has rotted away, limiting your ability to rotate crops.
+The wood is costly and require expensive tools to construct and are then a static structure, fixed in that position until the wood has rotted away, limiting your ability to rotate crops.

 + However boxed in “Raised beds” have got people thinking about and building alternative planting bed designs.
 If you are determined to build something out of wood then its not too much of a leap to have a go at building using a free (recycled pallet) and cleverly designed Pallet wood divider 😎 .
 That through science, completely overcomes the failings of boxed in “Raised beds” 🙁 .